nostrumbiodiscovery/PELE_tutorials/README.md

 1) Learn about optimizing docking poses with PELE

-2) Learn about  binding mode prediction when docking is not possible in your cavity
+2) Learn about  binding mode prediction when docking is not possible

 3) Learn about pocket identification with PELE